 The Best Areas to Stay in Amsterdam

 Amsterdam is a city of great variety and there is no single “best” neighborhood to stay in Amsterdam.
 Different neighborhoods manifest their own distinctive character and some are more convenient for sightseeing than others, so it depends on the experience that you’re after.
 Large parts of Amsterdam are wonderfully walkable.
 The main attractions are concentrated in the Oud-Zuid (Old South aka Museum Quarter) and encompass the City Center and the UNESCO-certified Canal Belt that lies between the two.
-Many of the best hotels are located within those neighborhoods, though it’s entirely feasible to stay in good mid-range and budget options further out of the center and take advantage of the inexpensive and excellent tram and metro network or rent a bicycle.
+Many of Amsterdam’s best hotels are located within these neighborhoods, though it’s entirely feasible to stay in good midrange and budget options further out of the center and take advantage of the inexpensive and excellent tram and metro network or rent a bicycle.

 Amsterdam’s City Center is the medieval heart of the city, located south of the River IJ and the Amsterdam Centraal train station, which is also the city’s tram and ferry hub with excellent links to the rest of the city.
 It comprises a maze of tiny lanes centered on the grand Dam Square which is home to the Royal Palace, De Nieuwe Kerk (the New Church) and the seedier Red Light District.
 With its many pedestrianized streets and a huge range of dining options, the City Center is a massive tourist magnet.
 Also within the City Center is Nieuwmarkt, one of the oldest parts of the city, with the eponymous market square and 15th-century, castle-like De Waag at its heart.
 Here you’ll find Amsterdam’s compact little Chinatown, numerous bars and restaurants, and some independent stores.

 Immediately east of Nieuwmarkt and linked to the City Center by tram and metro and to the Southern Canal Belt by bridges and trams, green and peaceful De Plantage is centered on Artis Zoo.
 It is home to Hortus Botanicus (a small botanical garden), numerous cultural venues, the Dutch branch of the Hermitage, and museums and memorials dedicated to Dutch Jews.
 Further out, Amsterdam-Oost is a multicultural, largely residential area.